Cruyff Foundation Conference

 The time to act is now!
 We must promote gender equality in street sports and ensure that all children have equal opportunities for participation, emphasizing the urgent need to tackle the gender disparity in this area.

 This Cruyff Foundation Conference is more than just an event.
 It is a call for action for everyone who believes in making space for diversity, equity and inclusion ensuring that each individual feels empowered and included.
-Don’t miss this opportunity to get inspired by topexperts and professionals, network with your fellows and hear about best practices from the field.

 In case of any questions regarding the conference, you can reach out to: